-Network appliances such as VPN gateway and Application gateway that are run inside a Virtual Network are also charged.
+Network appliances such as VPN Gateway and Application Gateway that are run inside a virtual network are also charged.

-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA)and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
-You can also sign up for a free Azure Germany trial.
+Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA)and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
+You can also sign up for a free Azure trial.

 |Inbound data transfer||$- per GB|

 |Inbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB|

 |Outbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB|

 Virtual Network TAP preview

 Virtual Network TAP is a feature that allows customers to enable mirroring of their virtual machine network traffic to a packet collector.

 Public IP addresses and reserved IP addresses can be used in services running inside a virtual network.
 They carry a nominal charge as outlined here